Understanding Attribution Settings in AdRoll

 Pros Cons Best used for

-Precise control over how you destributed credit for conversions based on the time of touchpoints.
+Precise control over how you distribute credit for conversions based on the time of touchpoints.
 Developing and analyzing data with custom models is resource-intensive These can help to ensure that specific marketing efforts receive the credit they deserve and aren’t under or overvalued based on your unique business needs and funnel.

 Comparing Attribution Models